dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 Who cares?
 ----------

-First, this is a problem that affects about 1% of Dask users.
+First, this is a problem that affects about 1-5% of Dask users.
 These are people who want to process millions of tasks relatively quickly.
 Let's list a few use
 cases:

-1. Xarray/Pangeo workloads on the 100TB scale
+1. Xarray/Pangeo workloads at the 10-100TB scale
-2. NVIDIA RAPIDS workloads on large tabular data(GPUs make computing fast, so other costs become relatively larger)
+2. NVIDIA RAPIDS workloads on large tabular data (GPUs make computing fast, so other costs become relatively larger)
 3. Some mystery use cases inside of some hedge funds